belastingdienst/opr-paas/docs/user-guide/03_common_usecases.md

 - argocd;
 - grafana;

-Of course, this developer requires all of these capabilities and additionally he requires a namespace for his production environment.
-Furthermore, this developer will setup options to dynamically create and destroy test namespaces with the (micro) service being deployed fully functional.
+Of course, this developer requires all of these capabilities, and additionally he requires a namespace for his production environment.
+Furthermore, this developer will set up options to dynamically create and destroy test namespaces with the (micro) service being deployed fully functional.

 ### Defining the Paas

-Lets first define the Paas:
+Let's first define the Paas:

 !!! example